New York City imposes mask fines as positive test rate climbs

 The Tennessee Titans and Minnesota Vikings professional football teams suspended activities after some members of the Titans tested positive for COVID-19 following a game on Sunday, according to statements from the National Football League and the teams.

-Reporting by Jonathan Allen, Gabriella Borter and Peter Szekely in New York, Lisa Shumaker in Chicago and Lisa Richwine and Dan Whitcomb in Los Angeles; Editing by Chizu Nomiyama, Bill Berkrot and Jonathan Oatis
+Reporting by Jonathan Allen, Gabriella Borter and Peter Szekely in New York, Lisa Shumaker in Chicago and Lisa Richwine and Dan Whitcomb in Los Angeles; Writing by Jonathan Allen and Dan Whitcomb; Editing by Chizu Nomiyama, Bill Berkrot, Jonathan Oatis and Cynthia Osterman

 Our Standards: The Thomson Reuters Trust Principles.